YordanosBisrat/MiniGit/README.md

 ## Description

-MiniGit is a lightweight, C++-based version control system that mimics the core features of Git.
-Built from scratch without relying on external libraries, this CLI tool enables file tracking, commits, branches, merges, and conflict resolution.
-It's designed to help students deeply understand the data structures and algorithms that power real-world systems like Git.
+MiniGit is a lightweight, Git-inspired version control system built from scratch in C++.
+It allows basic Git-like operations such as:

+- Initializing a repository
+- Adding and committing files
+- Creating branches
+- Switching between branches or commits
+- Merging branches with conflict handling
+- Viewing commit history
+- (Optional) Diffing between commits

+All operations are done via a Command-Line Interface (CLI), simulating a local Git workflow.

 ## Sample Usage